SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 # Settup up SpaceX-Launch-Bot & logServer on a clean install of Ubuntu 16+

-In all steps (and SystemD files) replace `YOUR-USERNAME` and `YOUR-TOKEN` with their corresponding values
+In all steps, SystemD files, and NGINX files replace `YOUR-USERNAME`, `SERVER-IP`, and `YOUR-TOKEN` with their corresponding values

 ## Steps in order: